Ambergris Caye Diving

-Ambergris Quay Scuba Diving at the Mayan Princess couldn’t be easier.
+Planning to do some Scuba Diving while staying on Ambergris Caye?
+It doesn’t get any easier than when you stay at Mayan Princess Hotel!
 The Amigos del Mar Dive Center is located on the dock, right in front of the hotel.
 Most of the dive spots are just a 10-minute boat ride away.

-You can take your surface interval back at the dive shop and the staff will take care of you equipment between dives.
+You can take your surface interval back at the dive shop and the staff will take care of your equipment between dives.

 Belize Barrier Reef